Guide for the Perplexed in the World of Dualism

 “You saw no form, only a voice”

 The children of Israel came near and stood at the foot of the mountain.
 And the mountain burned with fire to the heavens, with thick darkness.
 This awful experience impressed deeply upon the minds of the people the remembrance of this manifestation of Elohim at Sinai.
 And the Lord spoke out of the midst of the fire to make known to them His Covenant, the Ten Statements, which He wrote on two tablets of stone.
-Here the prophet of all prophets made an important remark to prepare the way for what followed, saying,
+Here the prophet of all prophets made an important remark to prepare the way for what followed, namely that there is nothing else besides Him, He alone enjoys true existence, and everything else is totally nullified in relation to Him,

 It is not difficult to imagine the picture which floated in the prophet’s mind.
 What he spoke at the mountain was nothing less than warning of the danger of creating whatsoever image of the invisible Creator with whom Mosheh spoke face to face and mouth to mouth.
 There is no other human being who would have known the Eternal better than Mosheh did.
 The reason why we find this subject of oneness of the Creator so important to emphasize will be made clear further on.